Living with HIV

 - HIV/AIDS Housing, from HUD

-The U.S. Department of Housing and Urban Development (HUD) manages the Housing Opportunities for Persons with AIDS (HOPWA) program, which is designed to provide housing assistance to people living with HIV.
+The U.S. Department of Housing and Urban Development (HUD) manages the Housing Opportunities for Persons with AIDS (HOPWA) program, which is designed to provide housing assistance to people living with HIV/AIDS and their families.
 On HUD’s website, you can find housing resources for renters and homeowners, as well as for those without homes.
 You can also use the HUD Resource Locator to search for affordable and special needs housing near you.

 How do I get help with mental health issues?